Our Mission

 Resumes, job interview skills, cooking classes, budgeting are some of the offerings our transitional housing staff make available.

-Staff Spotlight - Estelle Mitchell
+Staff Spotlight - Jessica Pearson, Kitchen

 John McManus 1964 - 2022